-Based on methods developed in Neuroscience60, the temporal dynamic analyses (Fig. 2g-i and Fig. S4) use time-series data from each participant in each round to discover temporal structures in social interactions, where rewards predict future spatial/visual patterns and where spatial/visual patterns predict future rewards.
+Based on methods developed in neuroscience, the temporal dynamic analyses (Fig. 2h-k and Fig. S7) use time-series data from each participant in each round to discover temporal structures in social interactions, where rewards predict future spatial/visual patterns (negative offsets) and spatial/visual patterns predict future rewards (positive offsets).

-The time-series variables we used are reward (binary vector), spatial proximity (average inverse distance to all other players), and both the number of visible peers and the number of observers (integer variables \in [0,3]; acquired from the automated transcription of visual field data) at every point in time (20 Hz time resolution).
-For solo rounds, we computed both spatial proximity and visibility "as-if" participants were on the same field to provide an asocial baseline.
+The time-series variables we used are reward (binary vector), spatial proximity (average inverse distance to all other players), and both the number of visible peers and the number of observers (integer variables $\in$ [0,3]; acquired from the automated transcription of visual field data) at every point in time (20 Hz time resolution).
+For solo rounds, we computed both spatial proximity and visibility as if participants were on the same field to provide an asocial baseline.

-We then computed correlations between each pair of variables cor(V1, V2), where we iteratively time-lagged V2 from -20 to +20 seconds, with non-overlapping regions of each time series omitted from the data.
-Each correlation was then z-transformed and corrected for chance using a permutation baseline.
-This chance correction is based on iteratively permuting the order of V2 and computing the correlation $cor(V1, V2_permuted)$ over 100 different permutations (for each correlation).
-We then subtracted the z-transformed mean of the permutation corrected correlations are reported as a population-level mean ($\pm 95\%$ CI) in Figure 2g-i and Figure S4.
+We then computed correlations between each pair of variables cor(V1, V2), where we iteratively time-lagged V2 from -20 to +20 seconds, with non-overlapping regions of each time series omitted from the data (see Fig. 2h).
+Each correlation was then z-transformed and corrected for chance using a permutation baseline (i.e., permutation chance correction).
+This chance correction is based on iteratively permuting the order of V2 and computing the correlation $cor(V1, V2\permuted)$ over 100 different permutations (for each correlation).
+We then subtracted the z-transformed mean of the permutation corrected correlations are reported as a population-level mean ( $\pm 95\%$ CI) in Figure 2i-k and Figure S7.

-Lastly, to provide better interpretability of these results, we used a maximum cluster mass statistic60 to discover temporally continuous clusters of significance at the population level.
+Lastly, to provide better interpretability of these results, we used a maximum cluster mass statistic to discover temporally continuous clusters of significance at the population level.
 For each pair of variables [V1, V2] and within each combination of condition (solo vs. group) and environment (random vs. smooth), we used a cluster permutation test to find a threshold for random clusters.
 This analysis used 10,000 permutations, where for each, we iterated over each individual time series of z-transformed (and chance-corrected) correlations, randomly flipping the sign at each time point.
 We then used a single-sample t-test with $\alpha = .05$ to compute which time points (at the population level) were significantly different from 0.
 This provided a distribution of the duration of temporally continuous clusters of significance in the randomly permuted data.
 We then used the upper 95% CI of this distribution as a minimum threshold for the actual data, where we applied the same significance testing procedure, but discarded all clusters shorter in duration than the permutation threshold.
-The surviving clusters are illustrated with bold lines in Figure 2g-i and Figure S4.
+The surviving clusters are illustrated with bold lines in Figure 2i-k and Figure S7.